What Is a Premium Brand?

 Believe it or not, a company produces bottled water that sells for as much as $60,000.

-While luxury consumers prioritize the status associated with a particular brand over the function of the product itself, premium consumers seek a quality brand they can rely on to perform well.
-They expect the product to function at a relatively high level and are willing to pay extra for the quality and features it provides.
-However, premium brands can't become luxury brands simply by raising their prices.
+Though there are some similarities, there are differences between a premium brand and a luxury brand.
+While luxury consumers prioritize the status associated with a particular brand name over the function of the product itself, premium consumers seek a quality brand that offers the best value and performs at a high level.
+They expect the product to function at a high level and will pay the additional cost for the quality it provides.
+However, premium brands can’t become luxury brands simply by raising their prices.

 Looking back over the premium water example, we can see the elite H2O brands became successful by:

-• Promoting certain benefit claims valued by a specific target audience
+- Promoting certain benefit claims valued by a specific target audience

-• Making claims of product superiority while providing evidence to support those claims
+- Making claims of product superiority while providing evidence to support those claims

-• Demonstrating how their water harvesting process is superior to others
+- Demonstrating how their water harvesting process is superior to others

-• Teaching consumers how to compare bottled water brands while promoting their brand as the standard for comparison
+- Teaching consumers how to compare bottled water brands while promoting their brand as the standard for comparison

 They tapped into their audience’s desire to be smart and healthy.
 Of course, status played a role as well.
 Starbucks has followed a similar model using coffee.